 They’ll usually have made life better for other people or be outstanding at what they do.

-The honours system covers the whole of the UK, and all honours are approved by HM The Queen.
+The honours system covers the whole of the UK, and all honours are approved by HM The King.
 Anyone can nominate anyone else for an honour.
 Find out more about

 The Banffshire Lieutenancy team can give advice on how any member of the public can nominate a friend or colleague for an honour, offering advice on the completion of the forms and supporting the honours nomination when referred back to the Lord-Lieutenant for comment.

-The Duke of Cambridge and Sir Andy Murray
+The Prince of Wales (then Duke of Cambridge) and Sir Andy Murray

-The Prince of Wales and Rev Lorna Hood
+The King (as Prince of Wales) and former Moderator of the Church of Scotland, the Very Rev Lorna Hood

-Honours recipients are announced twice a year, once in the New Year's Honours List, and once on The Queen's official birthday.
-Recipients receive their awards from The Queen or another Member of the Royal Family at an Investiture ceremony.
+Honours recipients are announced twice a year, once in the New Year's Honours List, and once on The King's official birthday.
+Recipients receive their awards from The King or another Member of the Royal Family at an Investiture ceremony.